 7) If you are asked to use words from the text to answer a question, then use the exact words from the text.

 8) Pay attention to question instructions.
 For example, if there is a word limit (such as three words) then don’t go over it.
+You can see some real questions at the British Council website.
+These will help you better anticipate the sort of questions you will actually encounter.

 9) Don’t try to memorize an answer in advance.
 You can’t possibly get a good grade for Task Achievement if you do this.
 Instead, just answer the question as carefully as possible.